evenh/dev-infra/README.md

   start         Start a service
   stop          Stop a service
-  restart       Restart a service
+  restart       Restart a service status        Outputs whether a service is running or not tail          Tail log output from a service
 ```

 ## How to add a custom service?